History of the Game

 After exciting growth of the game in 1997, a Tuesday drawing was added in February 1998.
 Players were given a larger choice of numbers and a "cash payout" option in January 1999.
 In May 1999, New Jersey became the seventh member state.

 In May 2002, the multi-state game was given the new name of "Mega Millions," New York and Ohio became member states, and the game matrix and prize amounts were changed to offer players more excitement.

 In September 2002, Washington became the 10th member state, followed by Texas in December 2003.
 In June 2005, California became the 12th member, solidifying Mega Millions as the country's most widely played multi-state jackpot game.

-On March 30, 2012, Mega Millions made history with the largest jackpot ever: $656 million.
+On March 30, 2012, Mega Millions made history with the world's largest prize in any jackpot game ever: $656 million.
 The jackpot was split three ways, by winning tickets in Kansas, Illinois and Maryland.
+The record still stands!